The Ultimate Gay

 Airport – Tokyo is served by two airports: Narita Airport receives most of the international flights plus a small number of domestic flights.
 Narita is located 60 km from central Tokyo.
 All three terminals of Narita Airport are connected with central Tokyo by multiple rail and bus lines.
 To central Tokyo and Shinjuku (center of gay Tokyo) take the JR Narita Express (NEX).
 Tokyo’s second airport Haneda Airport is more centrally located and handles the majority of domestic flights plus a few international flights.

 Trains – Tokyo’s train network operates from 5 am to midnight.
 During this time traveling by train is the fastest and convenient form of transport.
 Rush hour in Tokyo lasts far longer than in most cities.
 Expect the train to be quieter between 10 am and 5 pm only.

 Taxi – efficient and run on meter however drivers often lack English language skills, so try to have your destination’s address written down in Japanese.
 Taxis in Tokyo, for the average traveler, are expensive.
 For anybody looking to travel after midnight, taxi’s are the only form of transport.
 Uber is available in Tokyo.

 Bus – Tokyo has a large bus network covering the city.
 With maps and signs in English it’s pretty easy for tourists to use.
-Pay via IC Card (the same card used for trains) or use exact fare only (most buses have change change machines).
-Enter at the back of the bus, remembering to pickup a ticket and pay on exiting bus via the front door.
+Pay via IC Card (the same card used for trains) or use exact fare only (most buses have change machines).
+Enter at the back of the bus, remembering to pickup a ticket and pay when leaving bus via the front door.